SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ## prerequisites

 - Reasonably modern CPU.
   If you're rocking any Ryzen, or Intel's 8th gen or newer, you're good to go, but all of this should work on older hardware too.
 - Optimally, a GPU.
   More VRAM, the better.
   If you have at least 8GB of VRAM, you should be able to run 7-8B models, i'd say that it's reasonable minimum.
   Vendor doesn't matter, llama.cpp supports NVidia, AMD and Apple GPUs (not sure about Intel, but i think i saw a backend for that - if not, Vulkan should work).
 - If you're not using GPU or it doesn't have enough VRAM, you need RAM for the model.
   As above, at least 8GB of free RAM is recommended, but more is better.

-In the guide, i'll assume you're using either Windows or Linux, with Git, [CMake](https://cmake.org/) and - if you have one - your preferred C++ toolchain.
-If you don't have one yet, don't worry - i'll tell you where to get one from.
-If you're on Mac, i'll point you to the guides in llama.cpp repository when not sure about something.
-Linux and Windows users are also encouraged to check them, as the knowledge in this blog post may not stay up-to-date with whatever llama.cpp does in the future.
+  Keep in mind that when only GPU is used by llama.cpp, RAM usage is very low.

+In the guide, i'll assume you're using either Windows or Linux.
+I can't provide any support for Mac users, so they should follow Linux steps and consult the llama.cpp docs wherever possible.

 Some context-specific formatting is used in this post: